How to get some much needed sleep in the 3rd trimester

 Not sure how to get that elusive 8 hours of peaceful slumber?
 Try these seven tricks!

-In the months leading to childbirth, to get a good sleep during pregnancy can become more and more of a struggle.
+In the months leading to childbirth, getting good sleep during pregnancy can become more and more of a struggle.
 Aside from the fact that getting in a good position to accommodate your growing bump is a feat in itself, you have to deal with heartburn, restlessness, as well as anxiety about labor and delivery.

 Though sleepless nights are a given as a parent, there is no reason you have to endure them when you’re preparing to bring a baby out into the world.